 Unity Privacy Officer

 We will respond to your request within 20 working days.
 If your request is urgent, please let us know when making your request.

 10. How to get in touch with us

-If you have questions about this Privacy Statement, if your personal details have changed, or if you have a concern about the privacy of your personal information, please let us know by either emailing us (firstname.lastname@example.org), visiting your nearest branch, calling us on 0800 229 943 or contacting our Privacy Officer (details above).
+If you have questions about this Privacy Statement, if your personal details have changed, or if you have a concern about the privacy of your personal information, please let us know by completing the Contact Form on our website, visiting your nearest branch, calling us on 0800 229 943 or writing to our Privacy Officer (details above).

 If you have a complaint about the privacy of your personal information and are not satisfied with how your complaint has been resolved, you may contact the Office of the Privacy Commissioner (email@example.com or www.privacy.org.nz ).

 1. What is a Cookie?